EnricoZorzetto/nash_2020/README.md

 ```
 main_nash_cluster.R
 ```
 Main script to process the entire dataset in a linux cluster.
 The script ```stats.sh``` can be used to submit the jobs using Slurm.
+For more information, see also https://github.com/EnricoZorzetto/hmev2020si.

 ```
 main_nash_plot_results.R